ypragyan/WasteWatch/README.md

-# Waste Watch Website Readme
+# WasteWatch

-Welcome to the Waste Watch website, a platform created for the NYAS Challenge to showcase an AI model designed for advanced waste sorting and recycling.
+Welcome to the github repository of team WasteWatch, a project created for the NYAS Challenge to showcase an AI model designed for advanced waste sorting and recycling.
 This `README.md` file provides an overview of the website and its features.

 ## Table of Contents